 Repeat purchase rate by first-product SKU.
 Etsy doesn't surface this natively.
 The SKU that drives repeat purchases is rarely your top-grossing listing — it's usually the lowest-priced, highest-quality entry product.
 Knowing which one is your gateway changes which listing gets the bulk of your ad spend.

-For a wider view of how the Etsy + Printify connection fits into the full POD ops stack, see the cluster hub at Printify integrations and the topic hub at Printify for POD sellers.
+For a wider view of how the Etsy + Printify connection fits into the full POD ops stack, see stores like Printify — which is best for POD sellers.
 For Etsy's own canonical reference on connecting Printify, Printify's Etsy landing page covers the official sign-up flow.

 Troubleshooting Common Connect Errors